 Close at hand, for example, is the spire of one of several historic theaters that are still performing arts venues.
 The architecture and interiors of these theaters provide interesting backdrops for the music, plays and dance presented there.

 Toward the hills are two pink-tinted towers of the centuries-Old Mission Santa Barbara, hailed as the “Queen of the Missions” for its iconic beauty.
 It was founded by Franciscan fathers in 1786 as a church and community for the conversion of the native Chumash.
+Don’t forget to stop by the Santa Barbara Museum of Natural History for a lesson on the Santa Barbara region’s unique and diverse natural history.

 Stretching to the ocean is State Street, which ends at the wharf — with its own contingent of shops and restaurants — that recalls the days before easy land access, when visitors and goods arrived by boat and docked there.
 Along the way is the Presidio Neighborhood, named for the fort that became the heart of European settlement here.